Planning application types

 The fees for planning consent are set by Central Government.
 To get an idea of the fee you might have to pay, go to the fee calculator on the Planning Portal.

-If you have any further queries about planning, there is always a Duty Planning Officer available between Monday-Friday, 10am to 1pm.
+If you have any further queries about planning, there is always a Duty Planning Officer available between Monday to Friday, 10am to 1pm.
 You can contact the Duty Planning Officer by telephone on 01768 817817, or in person at Mansion House.
 If you wish to contact a specific officer, see contact Development Management.